South Korea tries to ease cyber surveillance fears

 Telegram rushed out a Korean-language version in response to the surge in business.

-“The defection to a foreign app reflects hostility toward the government,” said Sohn Dong-young, a media professor at Hanyang University.
+“The defection to a foreign app reflects hostility towards the government,” said Sohn Dong-young, a media professor at Hanyang University.

 Daum Communications Corp, KakaoTalk’s operator, said on Monday it had stopped complying with monitoring warrants since Oct.
 7 to protect KakaoTalk user privacy.